 ‘A new one?’
 I replied.
 ‘Don’t you read my tag lines?
 A new post every Saturday!’

 ‘Yes,’ he said ‘but you can’t do a post every Saturday can you?’

 ‘Yes’ was the answer,’ a new post every Saturday!’

 ‘Every Saturday?
 But how do you think of things to write about?’

 Well, actually I’m not sure.
-At least I’m not a newspaper columnist, having to write something new every day, that would be hard but now I think of it, writing something for every week is pretty difficult too.
+At least I’m not a newspaper columnist, having to write something new every day, that would be hard but now I think of it, writing a new post every week is pretty difficult too.
 Luckily, I’m free to write about almost anything, I’m not limited like someone who writes a cycling blog for instance, who must find a new cycling topic to write about every week.
 I do tend to stick to books, classic films and tell anecdotes about myself but sometimes I rabbit on about Watergate, Marilyn Monroe, JFK, Formula One racing, the Apollo missions and basically, everything under the sun.